-In accordance with federal and state laws, the use of Counseling Center services by students is strictly confidential.
-Information about a student (including whether or not a student has received services at the Counseling Center) cannot be shared with individuals outside the Center (including faculty, staff, administrators, fellow students, family members, and friends) without that student’s written permission.
-In addition, a student’s use of Counseling Center services does not become part of his or her academic record.
+In accordance with federal and state laws, the use of Student Counseling Services by students is strictly confidential.
+Information about a student (including whether or not a student has received services at SCS) cannot be shared with individuals outside SCS, including faculty, staff, administrators, fellow students, family members, and friends, without that student’s written permission.
+In addition, a student’s use of SCS does not become part of their academic record.

 Limits to confidentiality